Code-Institute-Submissions/nicks-plate/README.md

 # Nicks Plate

 Welcome to Nicks Plate.
-This is a prototype of a hip restaurant that hopfully will engage both employee and the costumers.
+This is a prototype of a hip restaurant that hopefully will engage both employees and the customers.
-Personaly I feel that the web is crouded with both clicks here and information there.
+I feel that the web is crowded with both clicks here and information there.
 So much that It sometimes feels misleading.
-Information in this website for the custumer is about
+Information on this website for the customer is about

 - __Chef Today's Dish__